wichmannpas/tcpDbusServer/README.md

 TCP DBus Server
 ===============

-This is the dbus tcp server script receiving tcp connections and sending the appropriate dbus signal to give remote media key (i.e. for Android) functionality.
+This is a dbus tcp server script receiving tcp connections and sending the appropriate dbus signal to give remote media key (i.e. for Android) functionality.

 See [tcpDbusClient](http://github.com/wichmannpas/tcpDbusClient) for a basic Android app communicating with this server script.